Thursday, January 10, 2013

 Real Academics and Virtual Education

-To protect their service, students and vocation academics must better assert themselves as a unique and valued class of labour – independent of institutional employ.
+To protect their service, students and vocation, academics must better assert themselves as a unique and valued class of labour – independent of institutional employ.
 One of the pressing reasons we must do this is the rapid expansion of electronic education in all its dimensions and forms, including MOOCs, course sales, and virtual institutions.

 Unions cannot protect labour if in response to economic and technical realities institutional employers and governments must (or simply choose to) alter the means of production and thereby eliminate or erode faculty (and other) employee positions.